Personalised formulations that are specific to YOU,

 Digestive disorders, gut problems, chronic stress, and poor sleep quality may all impact how much of the food you eat is actually made available for your body to process.

 Some medications and genetic variances may affect your body’s ability to actually use the nutrients that it absorbs, impairing metabolic processes that convert certain nutrients into their active forms.

 Supplementation is a key part of optimising your health and wellness,

 THE NUTRIENTS WE USE

 The nutrients that we have carefully selected to include in our supplements are commonly found in whole foods and in nature.
 Formulations will vary from person to person, based on their distinctive biological, dietary and lifestyle factors.
 Therefore, the ingredients and dosages used in each formulation is likely to be different between individuals.
-Nutrient dosages are often sufficiently greater than that of generic multivitamins and other basic health supplements, but significantly below the established upper limits set by the National Health and Medical Research Council (NHMRC).
+Nutrient dosages are often substantially greater than that of generic multivitamins and other basic health supplements, but remain below the established upper limits set by the National Health and Medical Research Council (NHMRC).

 Customised Supplements does NOT use any ingredients that are classified as prohibited substances by the World Anti-Doping Association (WADA) or the Australian Sports Anti-Doping Authority (ASADA).